ti-cortex-m4/demo-java-completablefuture/doc/article.md

 #### Code examples

-The `complete​` method completes this future normally because it has not yet completed.
+The `complete​` method completes the future normally because it has not yet completed.

 ```